Christmas in Tromso 2024: Honest Guide & Opening Times

 New Year’s Eve and Fireworks in Tromsø

 New Year’s Eve in Tromsø is pretty spectacular!
-One of the highlights is the fireworks display, which are launched from the top of the Fjellheisen cable car.
+One of the highlights is the fireworks display, which is launched from the top of the Fjellheisen cable car.
 If you’re up for a bit of a hike or want a panoramic view, heading up there is a great option.
-Otherwise, watching the fireworks from the harbour area at the waterfront is also a fantastic experience, with the reflections off the water adding to the beauty.
+Watching the fireworks from the harbour area at the waterfront is also a fantastic experience, with the reflections off the water adding to the beauty.

 If you booked a hotel with a great view, like the Scandic Ishavshotel, you might have a front-row seat to the fireworks right from your room!